ruslan-bikkinin/appcenter-sdk-cordova-docs/crashes-docs.md

 AppCenter.Crashes.process(processFunction, errorCallback);
 ```

-Otherwise, pass `true` to the `sendCallback` so crash will be sent.
+Otherwise, pass `true` to the `sendCallback` function, and the crash will be sent.

 ```js
 var errorCallback = function(error) {